Downsizing Isn’t That Hard (We Promise!)

 Of course, if you’re not terribly picky about being able to choose the exact design details, you may be able to get a great deal on a quick possession home.
 These are homes that are move-in ready, so financing the purchase works much the same way as it would if you were buying a resale home.

 Yes, packing up to move is no small task You may feel like you’re sorting through your memories and trying to decide which ones are important and which ones aren’t, but we think you’ll find that it’s a lot easier once you get started.

 For instance, do you really have a lot of attachment to your furniture?
 If you have some antique pieces that you really love or things that have been in the family for years, make sure to bring them to the new home or pass them on to your children.
 But the other things?
 Donate them to a charity if they won’t fit in the new home.
 A lot of people can benefit from your generosity.

-The process of sorting through your goods as you pack up to move away really isn’t as hard as it seems.
+The process of sorting through your goods as you pack up to move away really isn’t as hard as it seems, you just need to make the most of your move.
 Give yourself plenty of time to make decisions as you go through the process and you won’t have trouble.

 Downsizing has a lot of benefits.
 A smaller home comes with fewer costs and less work.
 Talk to one of our Area Managers today.
 You might be surprised by how easy it is to downsize.

 Photo credits: couple packing, heloc